 All labor and transportation costs are the responsibility of the owner.
 Repair or replacement shall be determined by MANUFACTURER.
 Photos or returned goods at owner's expense may be required for warranty determination.

-PARTS WARRANTY
+ONE YEAR PARTS WARRANTY

-All component parts are covered under warranty for a period of TWO YEARS (ONE YEAR without returned Warranty Card) from the date of purchase.
+All component parts are covered under warranty for a period of ONE YEAR from the date of purchase.
 Owner is responsible for all labor and transportation costs associated with warranty claims.

 CONDITIONS AND LIMITATIONS: